gdt050579/AppCUI-rs/docs/chapter-2/backends.md

 # Backends

 AppCUI supports various backends (but each one comes with advantages and drawbacks).
-A backend is the terminal that takes the information (characters) from the virtual screen of AppCUI and displays them.
+A backend is the layer that takes the information (characters) from AppCUI's virtual screen and displays it in the terminal.

 <img src="img/backend.png" width=400/>

 Each backend supported by AppCUI has the following properties:
-* **Output rendering** - each character from the AppCUI surface is display on the screen
+* **Output rendering** - each character from the AppCUI surface is displayed on the screen
-* **Input reading** - the backend is capable of identifying keyboard and mouse events and convert them to internal AppCUI events
+* **Input reading** - the backend is capable of identifying keyboard and mouse events and converting them to internal AppCUI events
-* **Clipboard support** - the backend interacts with the OS and provides functionality for Copy / Cut / Paste based on OS-es API
+* **Clipboard support** - the backend interacts with the OS and provides functionality for Copy / Cut / Paste using OS APIs

 The following backends are supported:
 1. Windows Console